 Scope of Title Insurance

 The title company will do a record property search and prepare a title commitment which outlines what the title policy will cover with exceptions for any liens or encumbrances that will appear against the title once the actual policy is issued.
 It will also contain requirements which must be fulfilled before the policy will be issued.
-An example would be a requirement that an existing lien is paid off in order to issue the policy without taking exception to any such lien.
-Most property has a loan with a security interest in the form of a deed of trust or mortgage that will be paid off at the time of sale so the new buyer’s loan may secure a first lien position.
-There are many other liens and encumbrances that may also appear once a search is done, such as: judgment liens, lis pendens, mechanic’s liens, tax liens, covenants, restrictions, easements and rights-of-way.
+An example would be a requirement that an existing lien is paid off in order to issue the policy without taking exception to such lien.
+Most properties are encumbered by a loan in the form of a deed of trust or mortgage that will be paid off at the time of sale so the new buyer’s loan may secure a first lien position.
+There are many other liens and encumbrances that may also be found once a search is done, such as: judgment liens, lis pendens, mechanic’s liens, tax liens, covenants, restrictions, easements and rights-of-way.
 Title insurance also covers many hidden risks not discoverable through a title search.
-Examples of such hidden risks are losses resulting from forgery, incompetency or incapacity of the parties; fraudulent impersonation and unknown errors in the records.
+Examples of such hidden risks are losses resulting from forgery, incompetency or incapacity of the parties, fraudulent impersonation and unknown errors in the records.

 Title Insurance Underwriters and Agents